An ode to Alissa Rogers (1982 – 2016) Shreveport / Denver

 There at Books a Million, on that faithful day, We sat down at a patio table and I met Joe Upton and his friends.
 I remember sitting down at the table not knowing a single person at the table.
 I was shy.
 I was quiet.
 I was nervous and scared.
 Normally I would not have said a god damned thing, but something happened that day, because I reached out my hand to the person sitting on my right.
 I introduced myself to the guy sitting next to me.

-That person was Matthew L. Crowson.
+That person was Matt Crowson.
 Matt has become someone I’ll never be able to get rid of.
 Also sitting at that table were two other very important people in my adolescence, Joe & Ivy Woods

 It was through that group of Alissa, Matt, Joe, Ivy and later on Jason Gay; that I would find my courage.
 I would find my inspiration.
 I would find the beginnings of the path that has led me here.
 I had always wanted to start an underground fanzine, and guess what?
 Joe and Jason had one.